PaulWheatcroft/CarpBuzz/README.md

 - I can leave a review of a fishery that I visited
     1. If the user has logged in to the website, when on the reviews section for a fishery, they will be able to add a new review via a very clear button at the top of the page
-    2. The user is then presented with a clear and simple for them to leave their review
+    2. The user is then presented with a clear and simple form for them to leave their review
 - I can edit my reviews at a later date
     1. If the user has already left a review for a fishery the user will be able to edit this review by a large clear 'edit this review' button.
     2. The user is able to change all aspects of their review